-Each Unit is comprised of one common share of the Company and one-half of one common share purchase warrant of the Company (each whole warrant, a "Warrant").
-As at February 28, 2021, no Warrants were exercised and there were 8,363,950 Warrants outstanding.
+Each unit comprises one common share of the Company and one-half of one common share purchase warrant of the Company (each whole warrant, a Warrant) and is classified in Share Capital and Warrants within equity.
+As at May 31, 2021, 197,400 Warrants were exercised and there were 8,166,550 Warrants outstanding.
 Each Warrant entitles the holder thereof to purchase one common share at an exercise price of US\$3.18 at any time until January 19, 2024.